posva/configure-script/README.md

 License
 -----
-The script is distributed under THE GNU v3 License.
+The script is distributed under the GNU v3 License.